The Ludlow & District Beekeepers Association

-Ludlow & District Beekeepers’ Association (L&DBKA) was formed in 1942 to further the interests of bees and beekeeping in South Shropshire, North West Worcestershire and North Herefordshire.
-L&DBKA currently has over 160 members, keeping bees mainly in the area between Leominster, Tenbury Wells, Cleobury Mortimer, Church Stretton, Knighton and the adjacent Welsh border.
+Ludlow & District Beekeepers’ Association (L&DBKA) was formed in 1942 to further the interests of honey bees and beekeeping in South Shropshire, North West Worcestershire and North Herefordshire.

-The Association has its own Apiary near Ludlow, which is the main location for our Taster Sessions and hands-on Training.
+The Association has its own apiary near Ludlow, which is the main location for our taster sessions and hands-on training courses.
 This facility is part-funded by sales of our own honey.

 L&DBKA currently has around 150 members in the area from Church Stretton down to Leominster and from Bridgnorth across to the Welsh border.